-NOTE: The outdoor warning sirens within the 10-mile area around the Harris Nuclear Plant will be tested over the next several weeks, starting Monday, Oct.
-8. The tests will be full-volume tests that will last approximately five to 10 seconds.
-The work will be conducted Tuesday through Thursday, between 7 a.m. and 5 p.m.
-Since the sirens will be tested individually, there is no specific time when residents of Chatham, Harnett, Lee and Wake counties can expect to hear the sirens.
+Outdoor warning sirens within the 10-mile area around the Harris Nuclear Plant will be tested over the next several weeks.
+Tests will be at full-volume and last five to 10 seconds.
+There is no specific time when residents can expect to hear the sirens.

 Low-volume tests (5-30 seconds)

 Full-volume test (3 minutes)

 Additional Emergency Information regarding Sirens and Emergency BroadcastsTo alert people outdoors, county officials will sound sirens located within the 10-mile area Emergency Planning Zones (EPZ) around the station.
 Sirens will sound repeatedly in an emergency.
 If you hear a loud, steady sound coming from one of the sirens around the nuclear station, tune to a local radio or TV station.
 These stations will carry an emergency alert information (EAS) message from local officials to give you information and instructions on what to do.
 Hearing a siren does not mean you should evacuate.
 It simply means to tune to a local radio or television station for information.